The COMPUSHIFT Mini needs an accurate throttle position sensor signal in order to operate properly.

 Put SAFETY FIRST.
 You should not attempt the throttle sensor calibration unless you are thoroughly familiar with working around engines.

 Begin by starting the vehicle in park.
 Let the engine run long enough for it to come off the the fast idle or choke setting.
 This ensures that at idle the throttle is in the fully closed position.
+Turn off the engine, but leave the ignition in the "on" position.

 Once the throttle position sensor has been successfully calibrated, you should be ready to drive.